Marmelodov/PromptCrafter-API/docs/reference/endpoints/delete-prompts-id.md

----
-layout: page
----

-# Delete a prompt by ID
+# API Reference: Delete a prompt

-Deletes a [`prompt`](../resources/prompt.md) by its unique ID.
-Users can only delete prompts they own.
+Deletes a `prompt` object by its unique ID.
+Users can only delete `prompt` objects they own.

 ## URL